Top JavaScript PDF generator libraries for 2026

 </html>

-Open the HTML file in a browser, and when you click the Generate PDF button, it’ll create and download a PDF.
+Open the HTML file in a browser and click Generate PDF.
+It creates and downloads a PDF.

 4. PDF-lib: JavaScript PDF generator and modifier

-PDF-lib(opens in a new tab) is a versatile JavaScript library for creating and manipulating PDF documents in both browser and Node.js environments.
-It excels at programmatic generation from scratch and editing existing PDFs (filling forms, merging, annotations).
+PDF-lib(opens in a new tab) is a JavaScript library for creating and modifying PDFs in both browser and Node.js environments.
+It handles generation from scratch and editing existing PDFs — filling forms, merging, and adding annotations.

 Key PDF generation features